Tom13o/gmhsite/README.md

-Watercooler
+Watercooler\
-a platform that allows groups of people to post daily statuses pertaining to their mental health & wellbeing builds a better understanding of community and attitudes aims to destigmatise mental health in the workplace and allows for open discussions and dialogues
+a platform that allows groups of people to post daily statuses pertaining to their mental health & wellbeing\

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+builds a better understanding of community and attitudes\
+aims to destigmatise mental health in the workplace and allows for open discussions and dialogues\

+ignore this\

 ### `npm test`